gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Per-Node-Repository-Indexing-gij-self-managed.md

 &nbsp;

-### New General setting: Per Node Repository Indexing

 <img src='/wp-content/uploads/gij-datacenter-indexing-allow-all-nodes-reindex.png' style='display:block;margin:25px auto;max-width:100%' />

-Set specific dedicated Jira Data Center (DC) nodes to perform Git Integration for Jira indexing jobs.
+This setting allows administrators to carefully manage the nodes where repository reindexing tasks take place.
+By default (when enabled), all nodes within the cluster undergo repository reindexing.
+This configuration guarantees the consistency and availability of data throughout the entire cluster.
+Administrators can customize this setting by restricting repository reindexing to specific nodes.

 The default setting is set to allow repository reindexing tasks to be performed on all Jira DC nodes.
+Uncheck the "Allow all nodes" checkbox to set specific dedicated Jira Data Center (DC) nodes to perform Git Integration for Jira indexing jobs.
+Set one or more DC nodes by typing the node name or select a node from the dropdown list.

 If you're using a Jira Server instance this setting is disabled and unavailable for configuration.